 For individuals with motor incomplete spinal cord injury, Shepherd Center offers a program of walking interventions directed by a specialized group of therapists.
-This program is called Shepherd Step and aims to help participants regain the highest possible functional level of walking.
+This program, called Shepherd Step, aims to help participants regain the highest possible functional level of walking.

-Shepherd Center is also a is one of seven rehabilitation centers that have partnered partner with the Christopher and Dana Reeve Foundation and the Centers for Disease Control and Prevention (CDC) as part of the NeuroRecovery Network (NRN), which provides and develops therapies to promote functional recovery and improve the health and quality of life of people with paralysis.
-Though Shepherd Center is not currently enrolling participants in NRN, staff members continue to contribute to research that translates the latest scientific advances into effective, activity-based rehabilitation treatments.
+Shepherd Center provides and develops therapies to promote functional recovery and improve the health and quality of life of people with paralysis.
+Though Shepherd Center is not currently enrolling participants in NRN, staff members contribute to research to translate the latest scientific advances into effective, activity-based rehabilitation treatments.

 Shepherd Step Program

-Shepherd Step is an intensive walking program to assist participants with motor-incomplete spinal cord injury in regaining the highest possible functional level of walking.
-Shepherd Step is staffed with a group of dedicated professionals who have received specialized training to deliver walking interventions.
-Based on the judgment of the participant’s physician and physical therapist, these interventions may include use of the following devices:
+Shepherd Step, an intensive walking program, assists participants with motor-incomplete spinal cord injury to regain the highest possible functional level of walking.
+The dedicated professional staff of Shepherd Step uses specialized training to deliver walking interventions.
+Physician and physical therapist evaluations may result in using the following interventions and devices:

 - Body-Weight-Supported Locomotor Training (BWST) with either manual or robotic assistance